Dry Food vs. Wet Food for Cats: What’s Best for Your Pet?

 Convenient

-Dry cat food is unequivocally more convenient on pet owners than wet cat food.
-Dry cat food doesn’t spoil at the rate that wet food does, which offers cat owners a more flexibility when feeding their cat.
 If your cat is left alone during the day while you work, leaving out a nice portion of dry food allows your cat to eat leisurely throughout the day.
-Also, if you have to leave your cat home over a traveling weekend the dry food you leave out for your cat won’t spoil while you’re away.
+Also, if you must leave your cat home over a traveling weekend, the dry food you leave out for your cat won’t spoil while you’re away.

 Economical

-The long shelf live of dry food also allows for it to be more economical.
-Cat food can be bought in bulk, which drives down your price per serving significantly.
 The price of dry food can fluctuate quite a bit based on the ingredients of the food.
-Typically, the more filler, essentially carbohydrates, mixed into the food the cheaper it will be.
+Typically, the more filler (essentially carbohydrates) mixed into the food, the cheaper it will be.

 Storage Friendly

 Storing dry cat food is an easier task than storing wet canned food.
-You can find size-friendly container to dump your large bag of dry cat food into.
+You can find a size-friendly container to dump your large bag of dry cat food into.
 So long as the lid seals tight, you’ll have no concern with the dry food getting wet and spoiling.

 Pros of Wet Cat Food

 Some cats fail to drink the appropriate amount of water during the day.
 If your cat is among them, wet food is an excellent way to boost their water intake.
 In the wild, the foods that cats prey upon contains about 70 percent water.
-Canned food varies based on brand and the type of meat, but on average contains about 78 percent water.
+Canned food varies based on brand and the type of meat, but on average it contains about 78 percent water.

 Taste